pruthvirajshitole/pruthvirajshitole/README.md

 ---

-### 🛒 E-Commerce Data Analysis | Python, MySQL, Power BI
+### 🛒 Customer Purchase Behavior & Sentiment Analysis | Python, MySQL, Power BI

-- Analyzed customer behavior, sales trends, and product performance using structured e-commerce data.
+- ✅ Designed a normalized MySQL schema and loaded structured e-commerce data.
-- Queried and aggregated large datasets using **MySQL** to extract KPIs such as revenue, top-selling products, and customer value.
-- Used **Pandas** and **NumPy** for data cleaning, transformation, and statistical analysis.
+- 🔍 Queried purchase trends, top-performing products/customers, and revenue breakdowns.
+- 📈 Performed sentiment analysis on customer reviews using TextBlob and labeled them as Positive, Neutral, or Negative.
+- 🧾 Visualized revenue trends, sentiment heatmaps, and top customer segments.
-- Built interactive dashboards with **Power BI** to visualize:
+- 📊 Built a fully interactive Power BI dashboard with filters for country, category, and date.
-  - 💰 Sales performance
-  - 🌍 Regional trends
+  - Revenue and order trends
-  - 👤 Customer demographics
-- Delivered insights to inform pricing, marketing, and inventory strategies.
+  - Top-performing categories & customers
+  - Country-wise and category-wise sentiment heatmaps
+- Delivered a business-ready Power BI dashboard for stakeholder use.
+- An end-to-end analytics project showcasing how data engineering, sentiment analysis, and BI tools can unlock customer intelligence in e-commerce.

 ---